UMass-Rocket-Team/payload_2024/README.md

 ## Running Tests

-All unit and end-to-end tasks will be run as part of the git  Continuous Integration pipeline.
+All unit and end-to-end tasks will be run as part of the git Continuous Integration (CI) pipeline.
 This means that all unit tests will be run every time a user pushes to their feature branch.
 Pull requests will not go through unless all tests are passed.